joseconti/woo-redsys-gateway-light/readme.txt

 == Changelog ==

+== 1.3.7 ==
+* Added +230 new currencies supported by Redsys.
+* Added an admin notice for link to a post explaining new features.

 == 1.3.6 ==
 * Improved WooCommerce Order processing when "Mark as completed" is selected.
 * Improved some string translations.